-Thank you again for examining these important issues during today's Subcommittee hearing.
 Please feel free to contact AAMC Chief Public Policy Officer Karen Fisher, JD (kfisher@aamc.org) or AAMC Senior Director of Government Relations Leonard Marquez (lmarquez@aamc.org) with any questions or if we can provide more information.
-We look forward to continuing to work with you on this important issue.
+We look forward to continuing to work with you on these important issues.